Moving violation

-A moving violation is any violation of the law committed by the driver of a vehicle while it is in motion.
+A moving violation or traffic violation is any violation of the law committed by the driver of a vehicle while it is in motion.
 The term "moving" distinguishes it from other motor vehicle violations, such as paperwork violations (which include violations involving vehicle insurance, registration, and inspection), parking violations, or equipment violations.
 The United States Department of State makes reference to moving violations in its enforcement guidance.

 Types

 While some violations, like parking violations, are civil matters involving a vehicle's owner, moving violations are charged against the actual driver.

 Moving violations are usually classified as infractions or misdemeanors, but serious violations such as hit and run, driving under the influence, and road rage can be considered felonies.

 Costs

 Moving violation convictions typically result in fines and demerit points assessed to the license of the driver.
-As a driver accumulates points, they may be required to attend defensive driving lessons, re-take their driving test, pay additional taxes, or even surrender their license.
+As a driver accumulates points, they may be required to attend defensive driving lessons, retake their driving test, pay additional taxes, or even surrender their license.
 Additionally, moving violations often increase insurance premiums.
 Drivers with more points on their driving record often must pay more for car insurance than drivers with fewer.

 Sometimes tickets are used in a speed trap as a form of fundraising.
 For example, a local government that is suffering a budget shortfall may ticket more aggressively within its jurisdiction to increase revenue.

 In the United States, citation fines can vary widely between jurisdictions for the same behavior, usually between $25 and $1,000.
 In countries such as Finland however, they are specific proportions of the violator's income, and fines in excess of $100,000 can be assessed to wealthy individuals.
-In Canada, each province is individual in how they treat similar behavior and each violation usually includes a set fine and demerit points against the driver's license.
-For example, a speeding ticket in Ontario of 50+ km over is 6 demerit points against the driver's license with the approximate fine calculated as (km over x 9.75) x 1.25, as well it carries a one-week automatic license suspension and car impoundment.
-In Manitoba speeding in excess of 49 km is 10 demerit points and a fine of 672 dollars and a Serious Offence Licence Suspension.
+In Canada, each province is individual in how they treat similar behavior, though each violation usually includes a set fine and demerit points against the driver's license.
+For example, a speeding ticket in Ontario of 50+ km over is 6 demerit points against the driver's license with the approximate fine calculated as (km over x 9.75) x 1.25, as well it carries a one-week automatic license suspension and car impoundment; in Manitoba, speeding in excess of 49 km is 10 demerit points and a fine of 672 dollars and a Serious Offence Licence Suspension.